 FORCE maintains cash and cash equivalent balances at financial institutions that at times are in excess of federally insured limits.
 The Federal Deposit Insurance Corporation insures accounts at this institution for amounts up to \$250,000.
-FORCE had uninsured bank deposits of approximately \$-0- and \$28,600 at December 31, 2020 and 2019, respectively.
+FORCE did not have any uninsured bank deposits at December 31, 2021 and 2020, respectively.